dishaumarwani/Yelp_Data_Analysis/README.md

 Download .json files.
 The folder contains business.json and reviews.json along with other files which have been used for analysis in this project.

-There are basically 3 notebooks:
+There are basically 4 notebooks:
 1. YelpAnalysisSpark.ipynb which adresses loading of Json data, working with hierarchical data and performing geospacial analysis.
 2. YelpAnalysisSpark.ipynb attempts to combine two files which are a part of relational database.
 3. YelpAnalysisMongoDB1 attempts to analyze data using MongoDB framework using PyMongo API.
+4. GeoSpacialAnalysisMongoDB.ipynb which aims to perpare data for Geospacial Analysis in MongoDB.

   Please mail me on dhu200@nyu.edu if you have any queries.